On this page

 Ready to make payment and accept

-You can confirm or change the Overseas Student Health Cover (OSHC) option when completing the online Acceptance of Offer form.
+You can confirm or change the OSHC option when completing the online Acceptance of Offer form.

 The Acceptance of Offer form will first display the OSHC option as per the offer letter.
-If there are no changes to the OSHC option, leave the defaults and proceed to complete the form.
+If there are no changes to the OSHC option, leave the default values and proceed to complete the form.

-If you wish to change OSHC type, please select the required OSHC.
+If you wish to change the OSHC type, select the required OSHC.
 The acceptance deposit will update with the new OSHC amount.

-• Sponsored students: Please contact QUT in the portal with your request to change OSHC Type and we can make the changes for you.
+• Sponsored students should contact QUT in the portal with a request to change OSHC type and we can make the changes for them.

-• Current QUT students: Please do not update the OSHC payment option.
-If you require changes to your OSHC cover, contact your current OSHC provider.
+• Current QUT students should not update the OSHC payment option.
+If a student requires changes to their OSHC cover, they should contact their current OSHC provider.

 Ensure the student has read and understood their offer and the acceptance of offer terms and conditions.
 Agents can then accept the offer in the portal on the applicant’s behalf.